projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 VT-d
 ####

-VT-d stands for Intel Virtual Technology for Directed IO, and provides hardware capabilities to assign I/O devices to VMs and extending the protection and isolation properties of VMs for I/O operations.
+Intel Virtual Technology for Directed I/O, or VT-d, provides hardware support for I/O device virtualization.
+It extends the protection and isolation properties of VMs for I/O operations.

 VT-d provides the following main functions: